kwlau1993/Little_scripts/README.md

-# Plotting a specific band at a specifick-direction
+# Plotting a specific band at a specific-direction
 These codes helped me with plotting some graphs exciting (http://exciting-code.org), a full-potential density functional theory (DFT) and many-body pertubation theory (MBPT) package

 "EXTRACT_K.py" extracts k-point path from "KPOINTS.OUT" and generate an output file